microsoft/vscode-docs/api/extension-guides/chat.md

 ## Publishing your extension

-Once you have created your AI extension, and once we finalize the Chat and Language Model API (expected in the next couple of months), you can publish your extension to the Visual Studio Marketplace:
+Once you have created your AI extension you can publish your extension to the Visual Studio Marketplace:

 - Before publishing to the VS Marketplace we recommend that you read the [Microsoft AI tools and practices guidelines](https://www.microsoft.com/en-us/ai/tools-practices).
 These guidelines provide best practices for the responsible development and use of AI technologies.
 - By publishing to the VS Marketplace, your extension is adhering to the [GitHub Copilot extensibility acceptable development and use policy](https://docs.github.com/en/early-access/copilot/github-copilot-extensibility-platform-partnership-plugin-acceptable-development-and-use-policy).